On positive scalar curvature and moduli of curves: Deformation to Positive Scalar curvature

 Let $M$ be a finite cover of the moduli space $\mathbb{M}_g$ and $ds^2$ be a complete Riemannian metric on $M$.
 Since $M$ may be an orbiford, the Riemannian metric $ds^2$ on $M$ means a Riemannian metric on the Teichm\"uller space $\Teich(S_g)$ on which the orbiford fundamental group $\tilde{\pi_{1}}(M)$ acts on $(\Teich(S_g), ds^2)$ by isometries.
 It is known that the mapping class group $\Mod(S_g)$ contains torsion-free subgroups of finite indices (see \cite{FM-mcg}).
 We can pass to a finite cover $\overline{M}$ of $M$ such that $\overline{M}$ is a manifold.
 It is clear that the fundamental group $\pi_1(\overline{M})$ is a torsion-free subgroup of $\Mod(S_g)$ of finite index.

-\begin{theorem} Let $S_{g}$ be a closed surface of genus $g$ with $g\geq 2$ and $M$ be a finite cover of the moduli space $\mathbb{M}_{g}$ of $S_{g}$.
-Then, for any complete Riemannian metric $ds^2$ on $M$, there exists a point $p_0 \in M$ such that the Ricci tensor at $p_0$ satisfies
+In this section we will prove the following result. \begin{theorem} Let $S_{g}$ be a closed surface of genus $g$ with $g\geq 2$ and $M$ be a finite cover of the moduli space $\mathbb{M}_{g}$ of $S_{g}$ such that $M$ is a manifold.
+Then for any complete Riemannian metric $ds^2$ of nonnegative scalar curvature on $M$, there exists a new metric $ds_1^2$ on $M$ such that